 One of the best opportunities to build and showcase your brand is through social media.
 The challenge is distinguishing your brand from your competition.
-If you have not yet considered ways in which to properly distinguish your brand from others, here are 9 ways that will help get you going in the right direction.
+If you have not yet considered ways in which to properly distinguish your brand from others, here are ways to get you going in the right direction.

-Are the social media platforms your using aligning w/ your brand?
-How can you be sure what social media channels are best for your business.?
-Read my blog “What social media platforms are best for your business” to learn more.
+Are the social media platforms you’re using aligning with your brand?
+How can you be sure what social media channels are best for your business?

 Are all of your profiles in-line with the other?
 You want all of your profiles to look like they are owned by the same company in order for your customer to find you and recognize you.